 Select the preferred culture in the Locale dropdown.

-From the Voice Name drop down list, select the voice that you want to use for dynamic recordings.
+In the Voice Name drop-down list, select the voice for dynamic recordings.
 Usually, this field displays all of the voices installed on the computer.

 In the Amazon Id and Amazon Key fields, enter valid details.
-To learn how to create Amazon Web Services (AWS) account and generate AWS access key ID and secret key id, click here.
+To learn how to create an Amazon Web Services (AWS) account and generate an AWS access key ID and secret key ID, click here.

 Click the Test button to test your settings or click the Save button to save your settings.